Educational visits to Polesden Lacy

 Students will spend time in our produce gardens thinking more about eating a diet restricted by ration cards, the black market and the importance of the Dig for Victory campaign.
 A time capsule trail in the grounds features a series of objects for students to discover and to consider why these unique items were relevant and important to children their own age in wartime.

-From geocaching to building bug hotels, there are lots of things to discover and explore in our gardens or out on the wider estate.
+There are lots of things to discover and explore in our gardens or out on the wider estate.

 Ranmore Common, a large part of Polesden’s 1400 acre estate, has been awarded the SSSI status meaning it’s a Site of Special Scientific Interest due to the variety of rare species that call the woodland home.